shagunattri/appOffhackathon/Readme.md

 finQ is an online web app which incorporates gamification and product simulation into financial products.
 It helps provide the end user with Increasing financial confidence and providing financial guidance.

+## Personal bot Integration

+We added DialogFlow by google to help with personalised assistance to help navigate around fin

 ## __Idea Abstract__

 Efficient way for Saving and Accuured Expense for a strong Finance - finQ -Team Knownsense